 Issuing Banks: Where does your money go?

 If your business charges credit cards, you pay fees.
 This seems straightforward enough on its surface — you might assume it's as uncomplicated as Visa or MasterCard taking a cut of your sales.
-It's not really as simple as all that, though.
+It's not really as simple as that, though.
 In actuality, a variety of entities are working behind the scenes, and it's the card-issuing bank that ends up taking the largest piece of the pie.
 The more you know about what affects your business, the better armed you are to improve your position in the market and protect your income.

 Before we break down exactly how credit card processing works and where the money is going, let's examine the businesses and individuals involved.
 There are more people than you might realize between you and the card brand.

 Let's break down where each of these comes into play when a transaction is made.

 A person swipes his credit card at your business.
 Those funds are transferred to your account by what is called the member bank, acquiring bank, or merchant bank.
 They are in turn funded by the card-issuing bank (the same one that issued the card to your customer.)
 Think Bank of America, Wells Fargo Bank, JPMorgan Chase, and Citibank.
 These card-issuing banks (which are stakeholders in the card brands) issue credit and debit cards to individuals in the brand name — the cards don't come directly from Visa or MasterCard.

 The following chart from First Annapolis Consulting shows a snapshot of card-issuing banks as of the second quarter of 2011.

 The large card-issuing banks also work with the card brands to determine "interchange fees", which we'll discuss more in a bit.
 This partnership of the card brands and card-issuing banks also determines the guidelines and rules for how acquirers (the companies that provide you with your merchant account) may operate.